cellular/localstorage-swift/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo and open Example/Example.xcodproj with Xcode 11+.

 #### 1. Choose a model to persist